The Case for Choice

 Authorizers sift through charter school applications to choose the programs with the greatest likelihood of success.
 They then hold those programs accountable for delivering promised results, and close them if they fail to perform.
 There is an arms-length, contractual relationship between Michigan authorizers and the schools they oversee.

-Myth: All charter public school applications submitted to an authorizer are approved . . .
+Are all charter public school applications submitted to an authorizer automatically approved? . . .

 Nothing could be further from the truth.
 Authorizers nationally only approve approximately 35 percent of the applications they receive.

-Myth: All charter public schools–and their authorizers–operate on a for-profit basis . . .
+Do charter public schools – and their authorizers – operate on a for-profit basis? . . .

 Charter public school boards in Michigan are, by law, non-profit public agencies, as are their authorizers.
 The only entities able to earn a profit from the operation of charter public schools are their management companies, and a growing number of them are being organized as non-profit entities as well.